wallarm/product-documentation/docs/latest/user-guides/search-and-filters/use-search.md

 Specify in the search string:

-* `client`: to search for client data attacks/vulnerabilities.
+* `client`: to search for clients' data attacks/vulnerabilities.
 * `database`: to search for database attacks/vulnerabilities.
 * `server`: to search for app server attacks/vulnerabilities.